A primer on semiconvex functions in general potential theories: Semiconvex functions

 where we also note that $\Diff^2\! v_i = \Diff^2\! u$ since the norm squared is a smooth function.
 Hence we have, by the $\sigma$-subadditivity of the Lebesgue measure,

 that is, $u$ is twice differentiable almost everywhere on $X$, as desired. \end{proof}

-\begin{remark} Another property that quasi-convex functions inherit from convex functions is the differentiability points of upper quadratic contact \Cref{ch1:datucp}; indeed, note that if $\phi$ is an upper contact quadratic test function for a $\lambda$-quasi-convex function $u$ at some point $x$, then $\tilde\phi \defeq \phi + \frac\lambda2|\cdot|^2$ is an upper contact quadratic test function for the convex function $v \defeq u + \frac\lambda2|\cdot|^2$ at $x$, and one recovers the identity $Du(x) = D\phi(x)$.
+\begin{remark} Another property that semiconvex functions inherit from convex functions is the differentiability at points of quadratic upper contact (\Cref{ch1:datucp}); indeed, note that if $\phi$ is an upper contact quadratic test function for a $\lambda$-semiconvex function $u$ at some point $x$, then $\tilde\phi \defeq \phi + \frac\lambda2|\cdot|^2$ is an upper contact quadratic test function for the convex function $v \defeq u + \frac\lambda2|\cdot|^2$ at $x$, and one recovers the identity $Du(x) = D\phi(x)$.
 This property will be used shortly in the proof of \Cref{charc11}, and it will be also paraphrased in the language of {\em upper contact jets} later on in \Cref{datucp}. \end{remark}